Revolutionary-Games/Thrive/doc/style_guide.md

 - DO NOT DISPOSE Godot Node derived objects, call `QueueFree` or `Free` instead.
-Also don't override Dispose in Node derived types to detect when the Node is removed, instead use the tree enter and exit callbacks to handle resources that need releasing when removed (unless it is a game entity for which there's a special mechanism, `IEntity` destroyed callbacks)
+Also don't override Dispose in Node derived types to detect when the Node is removed, instead use the tree enter and exit callbacks to handle resources that need releasing when removed.

 - DO NOT DISPOSE `GD.Load<T>` loaded resources.
 Any calls with the same resource path will result in the same object instance being